 Investing in Gold ETFs

-Although you might be thinking about investing in physical gold, we would argue that the best way of accessing this lucrative precious metal is through an exchange-traded fund (ETF).
+Although you might be thinking about investing in physical gold, we would argue that the best way of accessing this lucrative precious metal is through the best gold funds or as such an exchange-traded fund (ETF).

 ETFs are managed by financial institutions that collect funds from thousands of investors.
 The ETF will personally purchase assets to track a specific market – for example, stocks, bonds, or gold.

 There are a plethora of benefits that make gold ETFs the best option as a UK investor.

 - Gold ETFs are backed by large-scale institutions that are heavily regulated.
 This ensures that your gold investment is 100% safe and secure.

 - The gold ETF will be listed on a public exchange like the NYSE or London Stock Exchange.
 This means that you can enter and exit your investment whenever you see fit – during standard market hours.

 - Gold ETFs are super cheap to invest in.
 More often than not, you will pay a fee of less than 0.5% per year.

 - When using a UK broker like eToro, you can invest in a gold ETF from just $50 (about £40)

 There are many gold ETFs to choose from in the UK trading scene.
 But, the largest and most popular is that of the SPDR Gold Shares ETF.
 This ETF is backed by physical gold bullion – meaning that you are indirectly investing in the asset.
 Best of all, there is no requirement for you to worry about storing or transporting gold.
 After all, this role is reserved for SPDR.